 Throw in the fact that the Carnegie Museum of Art is housed in the same building as the Carnegie Museum of Natural History and you have one very busy, and sometimes disorienting, day ahead of you.

-Our Favorite Exhibit – The Hall of Architecture
+Our Favorite at the CMOA – The Hall of Architecture

 Although there are many halls in the Carnegie Museum of Art that reinforce its status as one of the country's leading contemporary art museums, we think that the Hall of Architecture helps this museum stand out as being unique.